(888) 552-6760 SCHEDULE AN APPOINTMENT

 Radiofrequency ablation: This process uses high-frequency energy to destroy the fibroadenoma using an ultrasound to focus the energy beam without destroying nearby tissues.

 It’s possible for one or more new fibroadenomas to appear after one is removed.
-This is not the return of the previous fibroadenoma—it’s a new one.
+This is not the return of the previous fibroadenoma—it’s a new one, and should be addressed by a doctor as soon as it's discovered.

 Expert cancer care